-Comparison of these figures indicates the City of Santa Maria imported a total of 10,200 af of SWP water before transfers to GSWC and NMMA.
-Taking into account these transfers, the SWP water imported for City of Santa Maria use within the SMVMA is slightly less than the 10,000 af minimum (roughly 96 percent).
-The GSWC imported less than 20 percent, and the City of Guadalupe imported almost 100 percent, of their respective minimum amounts specified in the Stipulation.
-The following summarizes SWP availability and purveyor imports in 2016:
+Comparison of these figures indicates the City of Santa Maria imported a total of 10,900 af of SWP water before transfers to GSWC and NMMA.
+Taking into account these transfers, the SWP water imported for City of Santa Maria use within the SMVMA essentially equals the 10,000 af minimum.
+The GSWC imported less than 55 percent, and the City of Guadalupe imported well over 100 percent, of their respective minimum amounts specified in the Stipulation.
+The following summarizes SWP availability and purveyor imports in 2017:

-10,480 af total was imported by the three purveyors 9,850 af of the total imported was used in the SMVMA 10,605 af is the specified minimum total amount for import and use in the SMVMA (93 percent of Stipulation minimum) 11,375 af is the total amount available from SWP (60 percent availability of 2016)
+11,525 af total was imported by the three purveyors 10,695 af of the total imported was used in the SMVMA 10,985 af is the specified minimum total amount for import and use in the SMVMA (98 percent of Stipulation minimum) 16,135 af is the total amount available from SWP (85 percent availability of 2017)